 Abdominal obesity is an accumulation of excess fat in your abdomen.
 It is also called visceral obesity.
 Central obesity is another name for it which denotes obesity of the central part of your body – your abdomen.
-Phrases such as “belly fat”, “spare tire”, “love handles” are also used to describe what is abdominal obesity.
+Phrases such as “belly fat,” “spare tire,” and “love handles” are also used to describe what is abdominal obesity.

-Once a disease of the industrialized world, abdominal obesity is now prevalent in the developing countries as well.
+Once a disease of the industrialized world, abdominal obesity is now prevalent in developing countries as well.
 It is a true pandemic of our times!
 What is even more alarming is that more and more children are becoming obese.
 For example, in the US, central obesity is projected to reach 55.6% in men, 80.0% in women, 47.6% among girls and 38.9% among boys by the year 2030 (1).

-Abdominal obesity is defined as a waistline more than 35 inches (88 cm) in females, according to the guidelines from the American Heart Association (2).
+Abdominal obesity is defined as a waistline more than 35 inches (88 cm) in females, according to guidelines from the American Heart Association (2).

-The definition of abdominal obesity is differnt among Asians.
-A waist-line more than 31.5 inches (80 cm) for women and 35.5 inches (90 cm) for men is considered abdominal obesity, according to the World Health Organization (WHO) and International Diabetes Federation.
+The definition of abdominal obesity is different among Asians.
+A waistline more than 31.5 inches (80 cm) for women and 35.5 inches (90 cm) for men is considered abdominal obesity for Asians, according to the World Health Organization (WHO) and International Diabetes Federation.
 (3)

 Waistline versus BMI for Abdominal Obesity

-Waistline is more accurate assessment of the abdominal obesity as compared to body mass index ( BMI).(4)
+Waistline is a more accurate assessment of abdominal obesity as compared to body mass index (BMI).(4)

 What Type of Obesity is More Harmful?

-Abdominal obesity is more harmful than benerilized obesity.
+Abdominal obesity is more harmful than generalized obesity.
 Why?
-Because abdominal obesity is a risk factor for the Metabolic Syndrome.
-(5) Various components of Metabolic syndrome include prediabetes, diabetes, cholesterol disorder and high blood pressure.
-Individuals with Metabolic Syndrome are at high risk for heart disease, stroke and cancer.
+Because abdominal obesity is a risk factor for Insulin Resistance Syndrome.
+(5) Various components of Insulin Resistance Syndrome include prediabetes, diabetes, cholesterol disorder and high blood pressure.
+Individuals with Insulin Resistance Syndrome are at high risk for heart disease, stroke and cancer.

 Harmful Effects of Abdominal Obesity